dvreeze/ocp-java-17-learning/doc/chapter13-concurrency.md

 RUNNABLE again, triggering a checked `java.lang.InterruptedException`.
 The thread may also go to the BLOCKED state if it needs to acquire a "monitor lock".

-If the thread on which method `interrupt()` is called is already RUNNABLE, its state is not affected.
+If the thread on which method `interrupt()` is called is (already) RUNNABLE, its state is not affected.
 On the other hand, a RUNNABLE thread can still "be cooperative" by periodically checking the `Thread.isInterrupted()` boolean value.
+A thread in state NEW is also not affected by an `interrupt()` call.

 ### Creating threads with the concurrency API